 The CCTV system consists of overt cameras situated on University Property, which continuously records activities in the area of coverage.
 The security control centre is staffed by qualified and Security Industry Authority (SIA) licenced staff.
 All systems record 24 hours a day.

 6. Data Protection Legislation

 Recorded images of living, identifiable individuals constitutes personal data under Data Protection Legislation.
-The University is committed to complying with the requirements and will operate the system in accordance with the eight principles.
+The University is committed to complying with the requirements and will operate the system in accordance with the seven principles.
 Any changes to Data Protection Legislation will be adhered to and any future changes of legislation will be taken into account.

 7. Covert Cameras

 Use of covert cameras will only be authorised by the Principal in exceptional circumstances where there is reason to suspect criminal activity or a serious breach of University regulations and where notification of the monitoring would be likely to prejudice the prevention or detection of the activity.
 The period of monitoring will be as narrow as possible to allow the investigation off the alleged offence.
 Monitoring will desist when the investigation is complete.

 All visitors to the Security Control Centre will be required to read sign the visitor’s book and a declaration of confidentiality regardless of their status.

 Access to the Security Control Centre and recorded / live footage will be prohibited except for lawful, proper and sufficient reasons and this will be assessed on a case-by-case basis and only then on written / verbal authorisation from the Facilities Manager or the Customer Services Manager.
 Any such visits will be conducted and recorded in accordance with the Assignment Instructions / Procedures.

 As a public body the University may receive Freedom of Information requests under the Freedom of Information Act (FOIA).
 All such request are dealt with centrally by the University Governance, Legal & Assurance Services.